-Windows 11 is coming this year, and it's bringing some pretty big changes to the Windows experience.
+Windows 11 has landed, and with it comes some pretty big changes to the Windows experience.
 Whether it's brand new capabilities or old functions with a new look, Windows 11 looks to have something new for pretty much everyone while still delivering the core functionality that has made Windows a staple of the computing world for more than three decades.
+You can read our Windows 11 review to see our impressions of the update.

 - Windows 11 availability: When it's coming and how you can get the beta early